Home > Cookies > Chocolate Mint Small Batch Whoopie Pies

 Small Batch Of Chocolate Mint Whoopie Pies

-If I’m going to eat cookie-size pieces of cake, I’m not going to want dozens of them laying around.
+If I’m going to eat cookie-size pieces of cake, I’m not going to want dozens of them lying around.
 My willpower has been shot while stuck at home.
 To remedy that, this recipe makes a small batch of 4 whoopie pies.

 But don’t let the quantity fool you.
 These are generously sized whoopie pies.
 That said, if you prefer a smaller cookie sandwich, you can always make the scoops of batter smaller.